 Why is that so?
 To answer this question, we need to take a broader view of the psychology behind good marketing.
 David Ogilvy once famously said that all the smart copy in the world would do no good if it didn’t make a point.
 For all the fancy new tools a marketer has at their disposal, the classics still rule, simply because that’s where the audience is used to being.

 For one, YouTube is not a channel limited by preferences.
 It is a video-streaming platform first, much like Netflix.
 It is not competing with social media for people’s attention.
 Instead, it is a platform where one can watch cat videos, makeup videos, and stand-up comedy all in the same breath.
-By virtue of this, it seems less like a marketing platform, which automatically makes it lucrative for the consumer who is already riddled with too many ads to watch.
+By this, it seems less like a marketing platform, which automatically makes it lucrative for the consumer who is already riddled with too many ads to watch.

 Simply put, the sheer nature of the interface is what makes YouTube such a desirable platform for users.
 Incidentally, this is precisely what makes it a tough nut to crack for brands, because how do you advertise to someone who is trying to avoid that very advertisement?